pawelmuller/pq-toolkit/README.md

 - better UI
 - more options for test configurations (new tests or more helper components like feedback fields)
 - separate backend for data handling, storage on larger scale (relational database)

+Project was on schedule up to Christmas, then slight delays in finishing remaining test types and polishing features.